andyxning/host_ip_reflection/README.md

 * In Kubernetes, if we use `NodePort` service type.
 We can query `host_ip_reflection` to learn the node ip where the container is deployed.
-  * Note that Kubernetes 1.4 added the ability to learn the nodename for container using downward in [PR27880](https://github.com/kubernetes/kubernetes/pull/27880).
-However, if we can not upgrade to this version, we can use `host_ip_reflection` to learn the node ip by curl `host_ip_reflection` api in container.
+  * Note that Kubernetes 1.4 added the ability to learn the nodename for container using downward in [PR 27880](https://github.com/kubernetes/kubernetes/pull/27880).
+However, if you can not upgrade to this version and still need to learn the node ip, you can achieve this by curl `host_ip_reflection` api in container.